Isolated-/Dodger2d/README.md

 - Fix weird movement caused by delta reset to 0
 - Create objectives (collectable for additional points)
 - Encapsulate logic for reuse across games
+- Implement a better system for spawning objects